steveshogren/hugo-blog/content/page/training.md

 <h2>The Free Course</h2>

-There is no secret for learning how to program: just hard work!
-Here is a the basic program we recommend for anyone who wants to break into the industry.
+> There are no shortcuts to learn how to program: just hard work!

 ### Step 1 - Basic Syntax And Git